Secondary surveillance radar: Developments to address the deficiencies

 The FAA engaged MIT Lincoln Laboratory to further develop the system and it produced a series of ATC Reports defining all aspects of the new joint development.
 Added to Ullyatt's concept was the use of a more powerful 24-bit parity system using a cyclic redundancy code, which not only ensured the accuracy of the received data without the need for repetition but also allowed errors caused by an overlapping FRUIT reply to be corrected.
 A proposed aircraft identity code comprised 24 bits with 16 million permutations.
 This allowed each aircraft to be assigned its own unique address.
 Blocks of addresses are allocated to different countries and further allocated to particular airlines so that the address could readily identify them also.
 The Lincoln Laboratory report ATC 42 entitled Mode S Beacon System: Functional Description gave details on the proposed new system.

 The two countries reported the results of their development in a joint paper, ADSEL/DABS – A Selective Address Secondary Surveillance Radar.
 This was followed at a conference at ICAO Headquarters in Montreal, at which a low-power interrogation test by Lincoln Laboratory successfully communicated with an upgraded commercial SSR transponder of UK manufacture.

 The only thing needed was an international name.
 Much had been made of the proposed new features but the existing ground SSR interrogators would still be used, albeit with modification, and the existing aircraft transponders, again with modification.
 The best way of showing that this was an evolution not a revolution was to still call it SSR but with a new mode letter.
 Mode S was the obvious choice, with the S standing for select.
 In 1983 ICAO issued an advisory circular describing the new system.

 Improved antenna

 The problem with the existing standard "hogtrough" antenna was caused by the energy radiated toward the ground, which was reflected up and interfered with the upwards directed energy.
 The answer was to shape the vertical beam.
-This necessitated a vertical dipole array suitably fed to produce the desired shape.
-A five-foot vertical dimension was found to be optimum and it has become the international standard.